niananto/niananto.github.io/index.md

 permalink: /
 ---

-## Welcome to my site!
-you can see a list of my posts in the *home*
+you can see a list of my posts here in the *home*
-find some of my photos in the *photo gallery*
+find some of my photos in *photo gallery*
+*projects* are also included
+you can receive a copy of my CV from *resume*